Superstars (American TV program): Obstacle course variations

-The obstacle course was the final event of the original Superstars to determine the overall winner.
+The obstacle course was introduced in 1974 as the final event of the competition.
 The Superteams version featured the obstacle course as an earlier event.
 The original course had the contestants climb a 12' rope wall, run through a tubular tunnel, push a blocking sled (or traverse across monkey bars in the Women's and Superteams versions), cleanly step through two rows of tires (originally 9, later increased to 2 even rows of 6), jump over a 12' water hazard (rectangular pool of water), clear a 4'6" high bar, jump two sets of hurdles and cross the FINISH line.
 Penalty seconds were added for missing tires, stepping in the water hazard and knocking down the high bar.
 Some athletes have shown super skills on this course by climbing the wall without using the rope and clearing the high bar like a hurdle.

 For the 2009 "elimination event" version, contestants have to climb a rope wall, duck under four rope hurdles (2 sets side-by-side) (this was changed mid-season to a balance beam just over 3-inches wide), cleanly step through a bungee grid, ascend and descend a large ramp, push through a large door-like block, jump two sets of hurdles, run through a cargo net and cross the FINISH line.